-What follows is a first draft (to be updated) of some thoughts gleaned from my ongoing reading, researching & observations.
+What follows are some thoughts gleaned from our ongoing reading, researching & observations.

 - Declining enrollment: Four-year colleges may be looking at a loss of up to 20% in fall enrollment.
 Early on, 14% had said they were unlikely to return to their current college or university in the fall, or it was “too soon to tell.”
 Three weeks later, in mid-April, that figure had gone up to 26%.